Luxury and Exotic Car Insurance: Costs, Coverage, and Best Companies

 Agreed Value Coverage

 With agreed value, you and the insurer establish the vehicle's worth upfront — typically through a professional appraisal — and that's the exact amount you'll receive in the event of a total loss.
 No depreciation.
 No negotiation.
-This is the gold standard for exotic car insurance.
+This is the gold standard for exotic car insurance and the only truly safe option for high-value vehicles.
+Valuations should be updated annually, especially for appreciating or modified collectibles.

 Actual Cash Value (ACV) Coverage